Krish97na/OnlineCalculatorProject/README.md

 In this project, Continous Integration(CI) is implemented using Git as well as CI/CD is also implemented using Jenkins.
-The CI implementation using Git is done by writing the python-package.yml file which is in .github/workflows directory.
 CI/CD pipeline is created based on the written Jenkinsfile which is implemented using the Jenkins server.
 Finally the application is deployed as a service on AWS Elastic BeanStalk.